ElectricRCAircraftGuy/ElectricRCAircraftGuy.github.io/_posts/2024-09-08-7-types-of-civilization.md

     </a>
 </p>

-You might say that God himself is part of a level 7 civilization.
+You might say that God himself is part of a level 7 civilization, for he is truly a God of gods.

 When people (typically right-wing conservatives, in my self-acknowledged-_biased_ observation) grab onto their level 0 technology with a death grip and condemn level 1 technology as Level 1 technology is introduced, parts of me feel really angry.
 So, I get with those emotions and feel and process them.
 I consider such people to have blinders on and I just want to shake them and say,